Rojaon/solar-system-backend/README.md

 ![class diagram](https://github.com/Rojaon/Solar-System.Midterm-Project/assets/109796364/331cb623-6be2-4dba-a890-fd724778ff1e)

 ### Set up
-This project was made by spring initializr and IntelliJ IDEA and some dependencies in pom.xml.
+This project was made by spring initializr and IntelliJ IDEA and some dependencies in pom.xml and you can use DBeaver to see the data.

 Dependencies: